arvigeus/AZ-204/Questions/Monitor.md

 ---

-Question: Question:
-You are configuring autoscaling rules for different Azure resources.
+Question: You are configuring autoscaling rules for different Azure resources.
 For each of the following scenarios, indicate whether you should check the "Metric Namespace" checkbox when configuring the autoscaling rule.

 - [x] You are scaling an Azure Virtual Machine based on CPU usage.
 The relevant metric is "Percentage CPU".
 - [x] You are scaling an Azure App Service based on the number of HTTP requests.
 The relevant metric is "Http Queue Length".